+Breathwork is the practice of conscious rhythmic breathing.
+Breathwork brings an awareness to our breath.
+Our breath is our life force, our energy, our spirit, our essence, our consciousness.
 It is said that how we breathe is how we live.
 And so, to live life to its fullest, we must breathe to our fullest.
-Breathwork is the conscious awareness of our breath.

 Breathwork offers the chance for personal growth, awakening and transformation through improved mental, emotional, physical, and spiritual wellbeing.
 Because breathwork literally raises our energy — our frequency — it is the key therapeutic modality we use at Frequency in our journey into healing and wholeness.

 In fact, in the seminal book The Healing Power of the Breath, Dr. Richard Brown, MD and Dr. Patricia Gerbarg, MD write;